isabelatkinson/mongo-swift-driver/README.md

 Please see [SECURITY.md](SECURITY.md) for details on our security process.

 ## Installation
-The driver supports use with Swift 5.1+.
+As of version 1.2.0, the driver supports use with Swift 5.2+.
+Versions < 1.2.0 support use with Swift 5.1.

 The minimum macOS version required to build the driver is 10.14.
-The driver is tested in continuous integration against macOS 10.14, Ubuntu 16.04, and Ubuntu 18.04.
+The driver is tested in continuous integration against macOS 10.14, Ubuntu 18.04, and Ubuntu 20.04.

 Installation is supported via [Swift Package Manager](https://swift.org/package-manager/).